kevinolega/minimalchanges/_posts/2016-05-12-10-reasons-why-you-should-blog.md

 Some will be discarded, some will be smart, some will be useful and some will make you happy.

-These are things that have value and can remind you of your value on your darkest days.
+These ideas have value to you (and others) and can remind you of your ability to create value on your darkest days.

-Oh yeah, and people often see you as an expert because ordinary people do not practice documentation of the results of their self experiments and what they learned.
+Oh yeah, and people often see you as an expert because ordinary people do not practice documentation of their their self experiments, results and what they have learned.

 **7. Your brings out better versions of yourself**.

-Because a person can visit a website that has your writing in it, you are now officially a public figure.
+Because a stranger can visit a website that has your writing in it, you are now officially a public figure.

 Now you have a good reason to act as if you're successful already.
 People look to you for what to do, for ideas, for inspiration.

-If often starts with one reader (in my case that's the girl in the story) now I have ten thousand visitors a month on all my blogs.
+If often starts with one reader (in my case I'm referring to the girl in the story) now I have ten thousand visitors a month on all my blogs.

 Just so you know.
 I'm not perfect, far from it.

-What I'm trying to say is with my blog, I have the opportunity to put my best foot forward and take another step if my bad side shows and another step to bring my best back because after all it's both my feet.
+What I'm trying to say is with my blog, I have the opportunity to put my best foot forward and take another step if my bad side shows and another step to bring my best self back because after all it's both my feet.

 **8. It helps you discover your talents**.

 Some of the things you try will work and some won't.

 The blog can be a logbook of your personal experiments.

-It showed mine.
+My blog showcases mine.

-Some were embarrassing and some were amazing.
+Some posts are embarrassing and some are amazing.

 **9. It connects you to people**.